terkelg/awesome-creative-coding/README.md

 - [Ray marching (with THREE.js)](http://barradeau.com/blog/?p=575) - Article about ray marching with three.js by @nicoptere.
 - [Visualizing Algorithms](https://bost.ocks.org/mike/algorithms/) - A look at the use of visualization to understand, explain and debug algorithms.
 - [Custom shaders with Three.JS](https://csantosbh.wordpress.com/2014/01/09/custom-shaders-with-three-js-uniforms-textures-and-lighting/) - Introduction to custom shaders, uniforms, textures and lighting in three.js.
+- [Modern OpenGL 01 - Getting Started](http://www.tomdalling.com/blog/modern-opengl/01-getting-started-in-xcode-and-visual-cpp/) - Good introduction to some of the OpenGL terms.

 ## Math